Raja-Junaid/Project_Tracking-Header/README.md

-Download Node Modules by running this command "npm i"
+Download Node Modules by running this command "npm i" in the terminal